skiadas/TheoryCompCourse/notes/parsing.md

 # Basics of Parsing

 In this section we introduce the basics of parsing theory.
-A deeper treatment would be more appropriate of a compilers course.
+A deeper treatment would be more appropriate as part of a compilers course.
 We will discuss some preliminary concepts, then look into top-down parsing (LL-parsers) and conclude with bottom-up parsing (LR-parsers).

 Resources:

 - "Theory of Computation: Formal Languages, Automata and Complexity", by Brookshear.
 - [Links to lexer/parser tools](http://dinosaur.compilertools.net/)

 A **parser** takes as input a CFG and an input string.
 The parser must then produce a valid parse tree for this string, ideally a unique parse tree, or else say why such a parse tree cannot exist.
-In order to do this, the parser must look at the beginning of an input string and determine what production rules it should consider, when many rules are applicable.
-As a preparation for this, we will discuss first and follow sets, which help the parser decide.
+In order to do this, the parser must look at the beginning of an input string and determine what production rules it should consider when many rules are applicable.
+As a preparation for this, we will discuss *first* and *follow* sets, which help the parser decide.

 ## First and Follow Sets

-Whatever parser approach we take, at some point we are presented with the problem of deciding which production rule to consider, where many are applicable.
+Whatever parser approach we take, at some point we are presented with the problem of deciding which production rule to consider where many are applicable.
 A helpful step in the process is knowing what terminals can appear at the start of a string derived from a given nonterminal, and similarly knowing what terminals can follow a string derived from a given nonterminal.
 These sets have names:

 > For a symbol $X$ in a CFG:
 >
-> - The **first set** of $X$, written $\textrm{FIRST}(X)$, is the set of all *terminals* (including $\epsilon$) that can appear as the first element in a string derived from $X$.
+> - The **first set** of $X$, written $\textrm{FIRST}(X)$, is the set of all *terminals* (including $\epsilon$) that can appear as the first character in a string derived from $X$.
 For the case of $\epsilon$, we only include it if the symbol $X$ can derive the empty string.
-> - The **follow set** of $X$, written $\textrm{FOLLOW}(X)$, is the set of all *terminals* (not including $\epsilon$ but including the end-of-input marker $\$$) that can immediately follow $X$ in a *sentenial form*.
-A **sentenial form** is any sequence of terminals and nonterminals that can be derived from the start symbol.
-So sentenial forms are valid intermediate results on the way to deriving a string in the language.
+> - The **follow set** of $X$, written $\textrm{FOLLOW}(X)$, is the set of all *terminals* (not including $\epsilon$ but including the end-of-input marker $\$$) that can immediately follow $X$ in a *sentential form*.
+A **sentential form** is any sequence of terminals and nonterminals that can be derived from the start symbol.
+So sentential forms are valid intermediate results on the way to deriving a string in the language.

 The first sets are computed via a "closure" process, described by the following rules: